The shock of failure

 “Always tried.
 Always failed.
 Never mind.
 Try again.
 Fail again.
 Fail better. ”

-He put it aptly to the point, which I have repeatedly discussed in my books and texts: That it is no problem to fail.
-But then you should get up and do it better - even if you run the risk of failing again.
-In other words, you always learn something.
+He got to the point what I have repeatedly addressed in my books and texts: that it is not a problem to fail.
+But that afterwards you should get up again and better carry on - even if you run the risk of failing again.
+Or to put it another way: you always learn something.

 Getting up again: what makes resilience?

 The psychologist and Best of HR – Berufebilder.de®Author Denis Mourlane, one of the leading German resilience experts, describes the phenomenon in his book “Resilience: The Undiscovered Ability of the Really Successful” The example of Steve Jobs, who left 1985 because of internal power struggles Apple, 1996 but again as a consultant, member of the Board and CEO returned.
 Resilient people are characterized by the following abilities according to Mourlane: